cocode/Book4matter/docs/chapters/130-formatting-decisions.md

 The `pdf` command is for screen reading, so hyperlinks stay live there: the table of contents, footnotes, cross-references, and external links are all clickable.
-The `print` command is for physical books and KDP interiors, so internal link annotations are removed.
+The `print` command is for physical books and KDP interiors, which forbid clickable annotations --- so instead of dropping the reader, a print cross-reference to another part of the book prints as its text plus the target page, `"Rotation" (page 42)`, with the page number resolved at build time.
 External web links print their destination in parentheses after the visible text, and email addresses are kept whole so they never break at a hyphen.
 EPUB and HTML links stay live and bare.